chevereto/v4-docs/api/4/tenants.md

 ## Request signing

-Requests to the Tenants API **must** be signed by passing the `X-Signature` header containing a base64-encoded signature of the request body.
+Requests to the Tenants API **must** be signed by passing the `X-Signature` header containing the request signature.

 ```plain
 X-Signature: request_signature_here
 ```

-Signatures must be generated using the raw request body string and the [Tenants Private Key](../../application/configuration/multitenancy.md#tenants-key-pair).
+Signatures must be generated using the raw request body string and the [Tenants Private Key](../../application/configuration/multitenancy.md#tenants-key-pair), with base64 encoding.

 ```php
 $signed = $privateKey->sign($body);